Student Research Profiles

 Theme Areas: Product Characterisation, Product Functionalisation and Performance.

-Academic Supervisory Team: Dr Tim Hunter (SCaPE), Dr David Harbottle (SCaPE), Prof. Andy Brown (SCaPE)
+Academic Supervisory Team: Dr Tim Hunter (School of Chemical and Process Engineering), Dr David Harbottle (School of Chemical and Process Engineering), Prof. Andy Brown (School of Chemical and Process Engineering)

 Project description: This project aims to add value to red gypsum from the titanium dioxide industry which is currently under-utilised.
 Through characterisation of industrial samples across scales the structural features which contribute to poor rheology will be identified with further understanding gained from lab-produced samples to understand how processing conditions can be tuned to change characteristics and improve performance.